swiftlang/swift-evolution/proposals/NNNN-rotate-redux.md

 ## Alternatives considered

 The primary alternative is to not include this feature set into the Standard Library.
-This would require users to supply sequence/collection rotation themselves.
+This would require users to supply collection rotation themselves.

-This proposal renames some methods from SE-0078 and adds several types and other capabilities.
-If the additional features are cut, then users would have to supply their own code for right rotations and rotating non-collection sequences.
+This proposal renames some methods from SE-0078 and adds other capabilities.
+If the additional features are cut, then users would have to supply their own code for right rotations.